useplato/plato-client/javascript/examples/README.md

 ## Notes

-- Make sure you have a valid Plato API key before running the examples
+- Make sure you specify your Plato API key directly in the example files
 - The browser automation example requires Playwright, which is included in the devDependencies
 - Examples include proper error handling and cleanup to demonstrate best practices
 - Each example can be run independently and includes console output to show what's happening